An icon of Christmas cheer went dark, some parks close | New Country 923

 Access to the site was restored later Monday and finally, as night fell on Christmas Eve, the lights returned.
 The government had announced a day earlier that it would be sealed off because of the shutdown and because repairs had slowed after an episode of vandalism on the tree before the weekend.
 It reopened with money from the National Park Foundation, a charity.

-A labor organization representing U.S. Treasury employees said Monday that federal workers around the country were cutting backing on spending and changing holiday plans with family because of the shutdown.
+A labor organization representing U.S. Treasury employees said Monday that federal workers around the country were cutting back on spending and changing holiday plans with family because of the shutdown.

 “Just in case anyone still thinks a partial shutdown over a holiday weekend is harmless, think again,” Tony Reardon of the National Treasury Employees Union said in a statement.
 “Your friends and neighbors around the country who work for the federal government are already showing signs of financial stress.”